mmazzarolo/mmazzarolo.com/content/blog/2016-10-05-redux-organization/index.md

     └── product.js
 ```

-So, after introducing redux-saga in my project I relized that it was becoming too hard to maintain and I started looking for alternatives.
+So, after introducing redux-saga in my project I realized that it was becoming too hard to maintain and I started looking for alternatives.

 ## A different approach: grouping files by feature

-An alternative to the project structure above consists in grouping files by feature:
+An alternative to the structure above consists in grouping files by feature:

 ```
 src